Wollongong - East

 The level of cultural diversity witnessed in Wollongong - East was found to be above average when compared nationally for a number of language and cultural background related metrics

-Wollongong-East has a higher cultural diversity compared to most local markets, with 30.8% of its population born overseas and 24.4% speaking languages other than English at home.
-Christianity is the dominant religion in Wollongong-East, comprising 45.8% of its population.
-Notably, Islam is overrepresented in Wollongong-East compared to Rest of NSW, making up 4.1% versus 2.5%.
+Wollongong-East has a higher cultural diversity than most local markets, with 30.8% of its population born overseas and 24.4% speaking a language other than English at home.
+Christianity is the dominant religion in Wollongong-East, accounting for 45.8% of people.
+However, Islam is significantly overrepresented, comprising 4.1% compared to 0.8% across Rest of NSW.

 Frequently Asked Questions - Diversity